 - A tumor blocks the flow of cerebrospinal fluid through and around the brain.

-General signs and symptoms caused by brain tumors include:
+General signs and symptoms of brain tumors include:

 - Vision problems.